arialdomartini/arialdomartini.github.io/_posts/emacs/2025-04-09-consult-line-at-point.md

 (isearch-forward-symbol-at-point &optional ARG)
 ```

-From the help page, you can jump to the source code either:
+From this help page, you can jump to the source code either:

 * hitting `s`.
 * running `M-x help-view-source`.